enclustra-bsp/bsp-xilinx/documentation/4_Deployment.md

 3. Copy `boot.bin`, the kernel image (`uImage` for Zynq-7000 or `Image` for Zynq Ultrascale+), `devicetree.dtb` and `uboot.scr` file from the build environment output directory onto the BOOT partition (FAT formatted).

-4. Mount the second (ext4) partition and extract the `rootfs.tar.gz` archive from the build environment output directory onto the second partition (rootfs, ext4 formatted). `tar -xvf  rootfs.tar.gz -C /media/rootfs/`
+4. Mount the second (ext4) partition and extract the `rootfs.tar` archive from the build environment output directory onto the second partition (rootfs, ext4 formatted). `tar -xvf  rootfs.tar.gz -C /media/rootfs/`

 5. Unmount all partitions mounted from the SD Card.